Günther Uecker, creator of nail art, at 90 | DW | 13.03.2020

 Günther Uecker turns 90 on March 13, 2020.
 As an artist with a lasting impact on his times, he has been awarded Germany's National Cross of Honor and is proud to have written art history not only in his home country.

 All his works and writings have been systematically documented in the "Günther Uecker Works Catalogue."
-The research project was long overdue: His own catalogue, dating from the 1980s, was long outdated.
+The research project was long overdue: His own catalogue dated from the 1980s.

 South Africa's leading contemporary art museum is about to show one of the country's most beloved artists, William Kentridge.
 Should race still matter when it comes to art?
 DW's Sertan Sanderson reports from Cape Town.
 (22.07.2019)